panoschron97/Crud_Application_Java_MySQL/README.md

 *   **Database Username:**  The MySQL username for accessing the database.
 *   **Database Password:**  The password for the MySQL user.

-## Contributing Guidelines

-We welcome contributions!
-To contribute:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them with clear, descriptive messages.
-4. Submit a pull request.

-Please ensure your code adheres to the project's coding style and includes appropriate tests.

 ## License Information

 This project does not currently have a license specified.
 All rights are reserved by the owner.
 Please contact the owner for licensing information.